angeluriot/Papermap/doc/contribute/papers.md

 </table>

 * This field only applies to papers that report a statistically significant effect, if the paper concludes that there is no significant effect, this field will not be available
-* If multiple p-values are reported, use the one that is the most relevant to the map question
+* If multiple p-values are reported, choose the one most relevant to the map question
 * If the p-value is not specified, select `(Not specified)`
 * If you don't have access to the full text of the paper and the abstract does not help, select `(No access)`